-Best bike chain lubes – get a better running drivetrain that lasts for longer
+Best bike chain lubes 2024 – our top-rated options for a better running drivetrain

 If your bike has a chain (yes, there are some that use a belt drive instead) a bottle of the best bike chain lube is an essential piece of kit.
 There are loads of different options to choose from, so how do you choose the best chain lube for your bike?
 Well, you’ve come to the right place as we’ve done the complicated bit for you and tested the top ten lubes on the market.